 Love and care are two important factors of a reciprocal relationship.
 Even though love and care should not be measured, both parties should put in their best to ensure their partner gets enough dose.

-If one partner notices that the love and care given out far outweighs the one they receive, it can lay the foundation of resentment.
+If one partner notices that the love and care given out far outweigh the one they receive, it canlay the foundation of resentment.
 No one likes to be treated unfairly when they go out of their way to show love and care in a relationship.

-It is important that you meet the emotional needs of your partner, and showing love and care is the major way to achieving this.
+It is important that you meet the emotional needs of your partner, and showing love and care is the major way to achieve this.

 Watch this video to know more about reciprocity in relationships:

-However, if both partners consciously exhibit reciprocity, they will be milder and pleasing with their acts towards each other.
+When both partners consciously exhibit reciprocity, they will be milder and more pleasing with their acts towards each other.

 Since you claim to love your partner, it is important to make them feel like an integral part of your world.
 Lack of reciprocity in relationships prevents mutual respect for each other.